z00505/p1/README.md

-this project is presentatation in arabic this project is not public
+This project is presented in Arabic
+This project is not public